xCoins Review – Is it Legit?

 xCoins.io (not to be confused with Xcoins.com) is a Bitcoin lending service that allows you to borrow or lend Bitcoins.
 In this review I’ll cover how the service works, its fees and my overall impression of it.

 xCoins Review Summary

-xCoins.io allows you to borrow or lend Bitcoins via PayPal or a credit card.
+xCoins.io allows you to borrow or lend Bitcoins via PayPal, bank transfer, or a credit card.
 The site charges high fees and is sort of a workaround for the limited options available for buying Bitcoins with PayPal.

 The company has been around since 2016, and while their service seems far from perfect they seem to be legit.

 That’s xCoins in a nutshell.
 If you want a more detailed review keep on reading, here’s what I’ll cover:

 - xCoins Services